 - A good zoo demands a team of professionals with different backgrounds, so the vast majority of people who work at zoos have jobs that don't involve any work with animals.
 But if you're intent on an animal-related career at a zoo or aquarium, keep in mind that keepers and animal curators are in limited demand.

-- Also remembers that many zoos, like the Saint Louis Zoo, are locally supported by local taxes and must recruit new talent from within the community.
+- Also remember that many zoos, like the Saint Louis Zoo, are locally supported by local taxes and must recruit new talent from within the community.
 We suggest you contact your nearest zoo for its hiring policies.

 There are other excellent sources of information on zoo careers: